Macro rice

 It's fine for the broccoli to char a little, but do not let it burn.
 The same goes for the onions.

 Add the chopped parsley when there's 2 minutes left on the clock.
-Now you can stir it all together.
+Now you can stir them all together.

 3.